ArtyZiff35/CNN_Dashcam_Speed_Detector/README.md

 Also, the predicted values might be smoothened by calculating a moving average window of some frames (the current model predicts the speed in real time taking into account only the speed of the previous frame).

 # References
-Original Comma.ai challenge, where training and test video can be found: https://github.com/commaai/speedchallenge
+Original Comma.ai challenge, where training and test videos can be found: https://github.com/commaai/speedchallenge